kiranmaimalluvalasa/Data-Science/AWS AI.md

 Chain-of-Thought	Step-by-step reasoning or instructions	Tasks involving logic or structured output RAG	Uses external data to enhance prompt context	Domain-specific or data-heavy tasks

+Amazon Q Business Overview
+Amazon Q Business is a fully managed generative AI assistant designed specifically for organizations.
+It helps employees interact with internal company knowledge and data securely and intelligently.

+Key Features and Capabilities
+Company-Specific Knowledge: Trained on your internal data (not general internet knowledge).

+Use Cases:

+Writing job postings or social media content.

+Summarizing meetings or querying internal documents.

+Automating tasks like submitting time-off requests or creating meeting invites.

+Built on Amazon Bedrock:

+Uses multiple foundation models behind the scenes.

+Foundation model selection is abstracted away from the user.

+Retrieval-Augmented Generation (RAG):

+Amazon Q searches internal documents (e.g., PDFs) to find and present accurate answers with source references.